SynDaverCO/symple-slicer/README.md

 | Stable      | https://syndaverco.github.io/slicer      |
 | Development | https://syndaverco.github.io/slicer-beta |

+The current web version has experimental support for [Web Serial API] when "Experimental Web Platform features" is enabled in Chrome and "?enableSerial=1" is appended to the URL.

-An off-line desktop version of Symple Slicer which can print to USB attached printers and flash printer firmware is under development.
+An Electron based desktop version of Symple Slicer which can print to USB attached printers and flash printer firmware is also available.
 For developers familiar with [Electron], there are build instructions in the 'docs' directory.

 Issues and Feature Requests
 ---------------------------